TotalMiner/totalminer.github.io/cs/terrain_opt.md

 We will continue the optimization guide based on this [Terrain Generation Option 2](terrain2) guide.

 At the top of the `GenerateChunk()` method where we Fill the chunk with Basalt, the Fill call is passing `ChunkFlags.None` as the 2nd parameter.
-If we change that to `ChunkFlags.ChunkIsAllSolid` then the game will know it does not have to update lighting or meshes for solid chunks underground.
+If we change that to `ChunkIsAllSolid` then the game will know it does not have to update lighting or meshes for solid chunks underground.

 Change:
 ```cs